cormacparle/media-search-signal-test/README.md

 ## Installation

 1. create a mysql db
-2. populate it using `search_component_results.sql` and `labeled_images_in_results.sql`
+2. update `config.ini` to point at the right db
-3. update `config.ini` to point at the right db
+3. run `composer update`
-4. run `composer update`
+4. run `php jobs/Install.php` (optionally with `--populate` parameter) to install the DB schema
 5. away you go

 A job can just be run via `php jobs/<filename>` or on toolforge it can be run using [`jsub`](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid#Submitting_simple_one-off_jobs_using_'jsub')

 If you want to use the web app for labeling images locally, you need to point a webserver at `public_html`